Museum & Heritage Sites

 Not really into history?
 Discover what else to do in Rossburn!

 The community group Rossburn Museum & Heritage maintains and preserves the museum as well as other heritage sites.
 The group, with the help of volunteers, seeks to open the museum regularly over the summer.
-Phone 204-859-0051 or or 204-859-2429 for more information on the museum and its opening hours.
 Location: 72 Cheddar Avenue, Rossburn (Click for Google Maps)

 Ukrainian Settlement Monument